chen0046/MLOPS_GROUP_33/reports/README.md

 Student s140035 contributed by assisting with data preparation and verifying the dataset integrity.
 He also helped with validating the results of the trained model and documenting the final pipeline setup.

 All members contributed to the overall progress by providing feedback on code, discussing challenges, and ensuring the project stayed on track.

+In this project, AI was utilized to interpret the template code, configuration files, and other content provided for understanding and using various components.
+This helped us better comprehend and integrate these components into our project.
+Additionally, in certain scenarios, AI-guided frameworks were used to assist us in implementing the code structure.